Nature has a fascinating property, discovered by Max Planck: action is quantized. Or, in simple terms: change occurs in smallest steps.

 Summary: action is quantized

-Action is quantized in multiples of the quantum of action h-bar.
+Action is quantized in multiples of the quantum of action ℏ.
 This is a statement about measured action values.

-In 1899, Max Planck discovered, in his measurements on light, the existence of what he later called the `elementary quantum of action'.
+In 1899, Max Planck discovered, in his measurements of light, the existence of what he later called the elementary quantum of action.
 An `elementary quantum' is an indivisible smallest entity.
 Planck's discovery and his choice of terms gave `quantum' theory its modern name.
 (The term `quantum' was introduced by Galileo, who used it to name something that is indivisible.
-In particular, Galileo used the term in place of the greek term `atom'.)
+In particular, Galileo used the term in place of the Greek term `atom'.)

-Today we use h-bar, with a value of about 10-34 Js, to describe this fundamental property about nature, and call h-bar `Planck's elementary quantum of action'.
-The discovery was extended by Wilson, Bohr, Sommerfeld, Ishiwara, Einstein, de Broglie, Heisenberg, Schrödinger, Born, Jordan, Pauli, Dirac, Brillouin, Keller, Maslov, and many others into textbook quantum theory.
+Today we use ℏ, with a value of about 10-34 Js, to describe this fundamental property about nature, and call ℏ Planck's elementary quantum of action.
+The discovery was extended by Wilson, Bohr, Sommerfeld, Ishiwara, Einstein, de Broglie, Heisenberg, Schrödinger, Born, Jordan, Pauli, Dirac, Brillouin, Keller, Maslov, and many others.
+It is now part of textbook quantum theory.

 Action measures change.
 The quantization of action thus implies that in nature, change occurs in small steps.
 This strange property is the reason for all the fascinating and sometimes counter-intuitive properties of quantum theory.